Nazek-Altayeb/fun_times_api/TEST.md

 The manaul test is perfomed by following the below

-1. Check all CRUD Functionalities for the different entities (profiles, posts, adventureslist, comments, followers, likes) , and test by appling these functionalities on exammples, check the results in the database to make sure data is stored/removed/updated there correctly
+1. Check all CRUD Functionalities for the different entities (profiles, posts, adventureslist, comments, followers, likes) , and test by appling these functionalities on examples, check the results in the database to make sure data is stored/removed/updated there correctly

 2. Test the search functionality, by typing existing filters (post title, content ... etc) and try the opposite as well.
-3. Test the paths, make sure all used pathed are connected with methods that perform the expected functionality.
+3. Test the paths, make sure all used path are connected with methods that perform the expected functionality.

 #### URL Testing